Changing the model parameters#

 The temporal dimension is an important aspect of dynamically modeling indirect economic impacts.
 Historically, ARIO has been used both using weekly and daily steps, but mostly the latter case.
 BoARIO’s implementation of ARIO aims at being independent of the temporal unit considered, notably to study how this aspect influences the results.

-This means it is virtually possible to run ARIO on any temporal granularity of your choosing.
+This means it is possible to run ARIO on virtually any temporal granularity of your choosing.

 The number of temporal units to simulate can be set when instantiating the Simulation object like so: